-Oriental Institute Library

-The Oriental Institute Library is part of the Bodleian Libraries and is located in the Oriental Institute.
+Bodleian Nizami Ganjavi Oriental Studies Library (formerly the Oriental Institute Library) The Bodleian Nizami Ganjavi Oriental Studies Library is part of the Bodleian Libraries and is located in the Oriental Institute.
 It has a collection of approximately 55, 000 volumes specialising in the Middle East and Islam, Hebrew and Jewish studies, South Asia, Korea, and Japan.